fsek/docs/source/web/installation_guide/mac.rst

   cp .env-sample .env

-Now open the file in your favourite text editor and enter the username and password you chose when creating a Postgres user.
+Now open the ``.env`` file in your favourite text editor and enter the username and password you chose when creating a Postgres user.
 Enter the same username and password for both the test and dev environment.

 Before you can continue, Rails wants you to generate a "Secret key base".
 Run::